jakobatgithub/notification_test/README.md

 - **Firebase Authentication Errors**: Ensure that the Firebase Admin SDK JSON file is correctly placed and the path is correctly set in `settings.py`.
 - **Docker Build Failures**: Verify that Docker and Docker Compose are correctly installed and that the Dockerfile and docker-compose.yml are correctly configured.
 - **MQTT Connection Issues**: Ensure that the MQTT broker is running and accessible.

-### Logs and Debugging

-- **Flutter Application Logs**: Use `flutter logs` to view logs from the Flutter application.
-- **Django Backend Logs**: Check the console output where the Django server is running for any errors or logs.
-- **Docker Logs**: Use `docker-compose logs` to view logs from the Docker containers.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.